kexinrong/rehashing/README.md

 If you want to cite HBE in a publication, here is the bibliographic information of our research papers where the algorithms are described and analyzed:

 > **Rehashing Kernel Evaluation in High Dimensions**.
-Paris Siminelakis, Kexin Rong, Peter Bailis, Moses Charikar, Phillip Levis.
+Paris Siminelakis, Kexin Rong, Peter Bailis, Moses Charikar, Philip Levis.
 > *ICML 2019*

 > **Hashing-Based-Estimators for Kernel Density in High Dimensions**.
 Moses Charikar, Paris Siminelakis, *FOCS 2017*.